orfeio/orfeio/git.md

 With [Initial Setup](#initial-setup) complete, you may stage files, commit changes, and push (send) or pull (receive) changes on your local device or the HPC environment, with the hosted GitHub repository acting as intermediary; you may also do the same via the GitHub web site.

 {: .note }
-You may need to run `ssh-add ~/.ssh/github-*` before pushing or pulling any changes if your local device has restarted or you've disconnected from the HPC environment in order to reload the SSH key.
+You may occasionally need to run `ssh-add ~/.ssh/github-*` before pushing or pulling changes.
+This command reloads the SSH key that is necessary for interacting with GitHub, and may not be loaded if you closed an HPC session or restarted your local device.

 | Git Command                    | Purpose                                                              |
 | ------------------------------ | -------------------------------------------------------------------- |